Expand North Star by GITEX GLOBAL helps to scale startups from 180 countries

-Dubai, UAE: Reflecting Expand North Star’s international significance as the world’s largest startup and investor event, part of GITEX GLOBAL, the show’s 10th anniversary edition has attracted over 2,000 startups and 1,200 investors from more than 100 countries, including Brazil as a Country Partner, and all-new participation from Ecuador and Chile.
-With global venture capital investment totalling US$368 billion in 20241, the show’s role in helping to scale the worldwide digital ecosystem has become increasingly important.
+Reflecting Expand North Star’s (https://ExpandNorthStar.com/) international significance as the world’s largest startup and investor event, part of GITEX GLOBAL, the show’s 10th anniversary edition has attracted over 2,000 startups and 1,200 investors from 180 countries, including Brazil as a Country Partner, and all-new participation from Ecuador and Chile.
+With global venture capital investment totalling US$368 billion in 2024 [1], the show’s role in helping to scale the worldwide digital ecosystem has become increasingly important.

 Building Bridges to Brazil, and Beyond